-Welcome to the COllege of Mines and Earth Sciences!
+Welcome to the College of Mines

 Academic advisors are here to help you succeed.
 As educators and problem solvers, advisors advocate for students as they navigate their personal journey of higher education and attain their academic goals.
 Through inclusion and connection, advisors open doors to new opportunities for self-awareness and growth, empowering students to define their roles as citizens within local and global communities.

 Register for classes as soon as possible to make sure you get the schedule that works best for you!
-Freshmen and transfer students may register for classes once you attend orientation and meet with an advisor.
+Freshmen and transfer students may register for classes once they attend orientation and meet with an advisor.

 Returning and continuing students are assigned a registration date based on class level and number of hours completed at the University of Utah as well as transfer, test and other credit.